 Her Friday nights look a lot different today.

 Today, I spend my Friday nights being of service to my community.
-I have exchanged parties for volunteer work; the chance to bring a little hope to other women who seem to have lost themselves along the way too.
+I have exchanged parties for volunteer work – the chance to bring a little hope women who seem to have lost themselves along the way too.

-I’ve changed so much….and although I have changed, I recognize that most of the world, and the people in it, have remained the same.
-This can be discouraging at times, but I refuse to let it break me.
+I’ve changed so much, although I have evolved, I recognize that most of the world, and the people in it, have remained the same.
+This can be discouraging and disappointing at times.
+I find myself having to remind myself, sometimes daily, that I have absolutely no control over the thoughts and actions of others.
+I can only control my own thoughts and behaviors, and today I choose recovery.

-I decided to write the “old me” a letter and found it to be incredibly therapeutic.
-I admit I feel a sort of disconnect now, between who I was and who I am today.
-It’s almost as if my younger self is a completely different person altogether; as if she is still lost out there somewhere, waiting to be found.
-I don’t ever want to be that lost little girl again, and so I continue to put in the work.
+I decided to write my younger self a letter.
+I wasn’t exactly sure what would come of it, but in the end I found it to be incredibly therapeutic.
+I admit I sometimes feel a sort of disconnect now, between who I was and who I am today.
+It’s almost as if my younger self is a completely different person altogether – as if she is still lost out there somewhere, waiting to be found.
+I don’t ever want to be that woman again, scared and alone.
+So I continue to put in the work, every single day.
 I listen.
 I change.
 I grow.

 While writing this letter, I envisioned myself sitting in front of the teenage me, gently taking her hands in mine while she rolled her eyes and let out an obnoxious sigh.
-I imagined myself lifting her chin so that our eyes met, and silently observing that single tear that always seems to slowly make its way down her cheek.
+I imagined myself lifting her chin so that her eyes would leave the table to meet mine.
+I would tell her she is loved, and watch in silence as that one single tear, the one she has never been able to hold back, spills from her eye and slowly make its way down her cheek.

-If I could, I would tell her that everything is going to be ok.
-I would tell her she will surprise herself someday; that she will be fearless in her quest to inspire others.
+If I had the opportunity, I would tell her that everything is going to be ok.
+I would tell her she will surprise herself someday – that she will be fearless in her quest to inspire others.
 She will even make herself proud too.